ToolGrid — Product & Engineering

 Data cleanup.
 You have a list of ISBNs with spaces or hyphens.
 The tool accepts both; use it to verify each number and see which ones fail and why.

 Learning.
 You want to see how ISBN-10 and ISBN-13 check digits work.
 Enter a number and use the expected vs found check digit and the explanation to understand the algorithm.
+When working with related formats, validating credit card numbers can be a useful part of the process.

 Support.
 A user reports a wrong or rejected ISBN.
 Validate it in the tool, check the expected check digit, and suggest the correct last character if the error is only in the check digit.